 This study aims to determine the minimum extent of the third/longitudinal dimension that should be considered during 3D slope stability analysis.
-While carrying out 3D slope analysis, if the insufficient length of the longitudinal dimension of the Slope is considered, it will lead to an incorrect estimation of 3D FS values.
-Hence, determining the correct minimum longitudinal dimension during 3D slope analysis is paramount.
-To assess the minimum length of longitudinal dimension of the Slope needed for 3D slope analysis, the convergence behaviour of the ratio of FS values in two and three dimensions are studied against different values of l/h where l and h represent the longitudinal dimension of a 3D slope and the height of the Slope respectively (refer to Fig.1a).
-The 2D geometry of Slope is shown in Fig.1b.
+While carrying out 3D slope analysis, if the insufficient length of the longitudinal dimension of the slope is considered, it will lead to an incorrect estimation of 3D FS values.
+Hence, minimum determining the correct longitudinal dimension during 3D slope analysis is paramount.
+To assess the minimum length of longitudinal dimension of the slope needed for 3D slope analysis, the convergence behaviour of the ratio of FS values in two and three dimensions are studied against different values of l/h where l and h: represent the longitudinal dimension of a 3D slope and the height of the slope, respectively (refer to Figure 1a).
+The 2D geometry of slope is shown in Figure 1b.
 In this study, different slope stability problems are solved in 2D and 3D based on Bishop's method to derive 2D and 3D FS values against sliding.
 2D slope stability analyses were carried out using Slope/W software to find the minimum FS of known shear strength parameters along the failure plane.
-Slope/W permits various methods to determine the factor of safety, but Bishop's simplified method (BSM) is used for the the current work.
-For 3D slope stability, analyses were carried out using the Scoops3D source program.
-The investigations have been performed for different slope angles (β) .
+Slope/W permits various methods to determine the factor of safety, but Bishop's Simplified Method (BSM) is used for the the current work.
+For 3D slope stability, analyses were carried out using the Scoops 3D source program.
+The investigations have been performed for different slope angles ( $\beta$ ).

-3.1 2D FS Determination Using BSM
+3.1.
+2D FS Determination Using BSM

-In this study, the factor of safety of a 2D slope is determined using Slope/W software.
-Slope/W software permits various methods to determine factor of safety.
+In this study, the factor of safety of a 2D slope is determined using Slope/W software which permits various methods to determine factor of safety.
 But in this research work, a well-known limit equilibrium method, i.e., BSM, is used.
-This method ensures moment equilibrium of the failure mass is satisfied with any rotation point.
-Figure 2 represent the free-body diagram of i^{th} slice subjected to all possible combination of forces.